Benjamin S. Turner: Early life and slavery

-Personal life and work
+Personal life and early career

 By the time the Civil War broke out, Turner had enough money to purchase some property.
 He also looked after his owner’s land and businesses when Gee left to serve in the Confederate Army.

 Selma became a hub for weapons manufacturing and was overrun by the Union cavalry in the spring of 1865.
 The troops burned two–thirds of the city and, along with his white neighbors, Turner suffered great financial loss.
 He later sought $8,000 in damages from the Southern Claims Commission, but it is unclear if he received it.
 Turner continued to work as a merchant and a farmer after the war, replenishing much of his capital.
 Eager to provide freedmen with the opportunities an education had provided him, he founded a school in Selma in 1865.